shanji361/XeniumMistyAnalysis/README.md

 ```

 Based on this analysis, a paraview radius of 15 µm is chosen, as it captures a moderate number of neighbors—enough to model broader tissue interactions without including overly distant cells.
 This complements the juxtaview radius by balancing local vs. tissue-level spatial influence.

-> **Note**: Experimenting with different radii (and other function parameters) is recommended, as this helps reveal how changes in neighborhood definitions influence the interpretation of the tissue.

 ### 8.1.2 Creating Juxtaview and Paraview Spatial Views
 ---